 When law enforcement agencies respond to a high-profile event, major incident, or sensitive issue, the Critical Incident Response Program provides targeted technical assistance and an assessment of the event.
 The purpose is to provide an independent review of specific issues surrounding law enforcement/public safety and the community in order to identify practices and lessons learned that can have national implications.
 Services range from peer-to-peer exchanges, in-depth review and analysis, individual interviews with city officials and community members, and facilitated discussions and listening sessions.

-The Police Foundation has developed a voluntary and anonymous reporting system (www.leonearmiss.org) that allows law enforcement personnel to anonymously share “close calls” in order to help their peers stay safe and prevent tragedies.
-Our mission is to encourage law enforcement personnel to share their near miss incidents in order to shield other law enforcement personnel from similar accidents, injuries, and possible fatalities, and to prevent other types of crises.
-A near miss is defined as a close call and/or unsafe occurrence that could have resulted in a serious injury, fatality, significant property damage, and/or a crisis, if not for a fortunate break in the chain of events and from which other law enforcement personnel could benefit and learn from the experience.
+The Police Foundation has developed a voluntary and anonymous reporting system (www.LEOnearmiss.org) that allows law enforcement personnel to anonymously share “close calls” in order to help their peers stay safe and prevent tragedies.
+A near miss is defined as a close call and/or unsafe occurrence that could have resulted in an officer injury or fatality if not for a fortunate break in the chain of events.
+Our mission is to encourage law enforcement personnel to share their near miss experiences and the lessons learned from them in order to shield other law enforcement personnel from similar accidents, injuries, and possible fatalities.

 On October 25, 2010, at the 117th Annual International Association of Chiefs of Police (IACP) conference, a new law enforcement partnership was announced to address the problems of gun crimes and violence.
 The National Law Enforcement Partnership to Prevent Gun Violence is a collaboration among the following ten national law enforcements groups committed to working together to address gun violence.
 The NLEPPGV believes that law enforcement can play a unique and essential role in educating policy makers and citizens on the realities of gun violence in the communities they serve, and in developing common-sense, data-driven solutions to reduce firearm-related injuries and deaths from homicides, suicides, and accidental shootings.